 Progent's consulting team has more than a decade of experience providing advanced online consulting and technical support to businesses of all sizes in every state in the U.S. (See Progent's nationwide testimonials.)
 By combining advanced expertise with online service delivery, Progent can provide enterprise-class IT support at small-business prices.
 Expert online consulting does away with the costs and delays associated with travel and maximizes productivity by fixing problems quickly, before they can cause major business disruption.
 For clients who prefer in-person support, Progent offers onsite consulting services in major metropolitan areas across the U.S.

-For small companies throughout the U.S., Progent's Microsoft-certified experts can provide computer help and professional consulting support for the whole family of Microsoft .NET Enterprise Servers, Microsoft Windows Server 2012 R2, Windows 2008 R2 Server, and Microsoft Windows 2003 Server.
-Progent's migration, integration, optimization, and consulting services include system architecture, configuration, and administration outsourcing for
+For small and mid-sized companies across the United States, Progent's Microsoft-certified experts offer computer assistance and IT consulting support for the entire array of Microsoft .NET Enterprise Servers, Microsoft Windows Server 2012 R2, Windows Server 2008, and Microsoft Windows 2003 Server.
+Progent's migration, installation, update, and consulting services cover system architecture, configuration, and administration help for

 ProSight Virtual Hosting services.

-If your company is looking for immediate online help from a Microsoft certified network expert, go to Progent's Urgent Online Technical Help.
+If your organization requires immediate remote help from a certified engineer, go to Progent's Urgent Remote Network Help.

-Find out more about Progent's Consulting and Support Services for Microsoft .NET Server Technology.
+Find out more information about Progent's Consulting and Support Services for Microsoft .NET Server Technology.